Commercial Real Estate Strategy Begins with People, Process, and Technology

-Where do you begin to develop a real estate data strategy for your firm?
-What are your goals?
-What are the components of that strategy?
-And what should you expect in terms of value?Commercial real estate has been notoriously slow to adopt new technology compared to other industries; in some cases, firms may have to make up ground before accelerating into the future.
+Commercial real estate has been notoriously slow to adopt new technology compared to other industries; in some cases, firms may have to make up ground before accelerating into the future.

 This was already the case prior to the spring of 2020.
-But since then – and since the COVID-19 pandemic upended lives around the world – the need for a comprehensive data strategy to help provide clearer insight and better efficiency has only become more pronounced.
+But since then – and since the COVID-19 pandemic upended lives around the world – the need for a comprehensive strategy to help provide clearer insight and better efficiency has only become more pronounced.
 Many firms literally will not survive without it.

-But where do you begin to develop a data strategy for your real estate firm?
+But where do you begin to develop a strategy for your real estate firm?
 What are your goals?
 What are the components of that strategy?
 And what should you expect in terms of value?

-“Typically, you will spend a third to half of a quarter putting together reporting that isn’t even accurate because of dirty data,” said Kevin Tran, a senior manager at Saxony Partners.
-“You spend lots of time and effort to deliver something that is riddled with errors.”
+Typically, you will spend a third to half of a quarter putting together reporting that isn’t even accurate because of disorganized data.
+You may spend lots of time and effort to deliver something that is riddled with errors.

 Where Do You Start?

-“Instead, you have to do the due diligence on the front end to understand what problems your employees are facing and what issues are presenting within their workflows.
-Then you can begin to devise a technology roadmap aimed at solving those issues.”
+“Implementing technology for technology’s sake is just going to make things worse, faster,” said Derek Thornhill, Vice President of Real Estate at Saxony Partners.
+“It’s not going to solve your problem.
+Instead, you have to do the due diligence on the front end to understand what problems your employees are facing and what issues are presenting within their workflows.
+Then you can begin to devise a roadmap aimed at solving those issues.”

 First, there’s an assessment.
 During this phase, consultants conduct focus group meetings and gather information on pain points employees are experiencing.
 Business processes and workflows are examined in detail.
 The current technology stack is assessed to identify opportunities for upgrades and optimization.

 From there, business consultants collaborate with technology consultants and begin the strategy phase.
 Here, initiative-specific business cases are developed and prioritized.
 A high-level implementation plan is developed and reviewed with key stakeholders.
-It’s at this point that specific fixes for those aforementioned pain points are introduced.
+It’s at this point that specific fixes for those pain points are introduced.

-“All we want our clients to have to do is tap in and analyze the data after we have consolidated it,” Tran said.
-“We eliminate the grunt work of pulling data down, consolidating it, and cleansing it by having all of those rules as automated as possible.
-Once they are accessing their data from a singular, centralized point there are fewer chances for discrepancies to happen.”
+Centralization leads to automation.
+All we want you to have to do is tap in and analyze your data after we have consolidated it for you.
+We eliminate the grunt work of pulling data down, consolidating it, and cleansing it by having all those rules as automated as possible.
+Once you are accessing your data from a singular, centralized point like Yardi, there are fewer chances for discrepancies to happen.

-The Value of a Real Estate Data Strategy
+The Value of a Yardi Strategy